mhvk/baseband/docs/baseband/index.rst

 Developer documentation
 =======================

-The developer documentation contain tutorials for supporting new VDIF EDV formats, and entirely new file formats, within Baseband.
+The developer documentation contain tutorials for supporting new formats or format extensions such as VDIF EDV in Baseband.

 .. toctree::
    :maxdepth: 1

-   new_edv_tutorial
+   tutorials/new_edv